Ghini/ghini.desktop/doc/imex.rst

 ghini.desktop and ghini.pocket need to be connected to the same local network.
 The server GUI includes an entry for the server IP address, which you can't edit, and an entry for the port number, which defaults to GHINI/44464.
-Make sure that the configuration on the client match the settings on the server.
+Make sure that every configuration on your clients matches the settings on the server.

 ghini.desktop keeps a list of registered ghini.pocket clients.
 In order to register a phone, you let ghini.desktop produce a new code (or use the one already on the screen),